 Member for Port Macquarie

 Leslie has served in a variety of portfolios during her time including as Minister for Early Childhood Education, Minister for Aboriginal Affairs and Assistant Minister for Education.
-She also held the role of Parliamentary Secretary for Renewable Energy and has just been appointed Parliamentary Secretary for Regional and Rural Health.
+She also held the role of Parliamentary Secretary for Renewable Energy and Parliamentary Secretary for Regional and Rural Health.
 She now serves as the Deputy Speaker of the Legislative Assembly.

 Leslie has lived in Lake Cathie with her husband Don for 14 years, after moving to the region to take over the local Post Office in 1996.
 She grew up in South Australia, where she worked as a teacher.
 She was also CEO of the SIDs charity in the Northern Territory when the family lived in Darwin.